Guillo Pérez 3

 3.

 Dominican-American painter, co-founder, educator, and cultural ambassador.
 Born in Santo Domingo.
 Raised in Queens, New York.
 Working from Tampa, Florida.
 Three generations of unbroken serious painterly practice.
-Works collected across three continents.
+Works held in private collections in over 48 countries.

-New York Times “Star Maker” · Art Basel Miami Beach · ESP Gallery · Chelsea New York · 2014–2020 · Amsterdam Whitney Gallery · Chelsea · ThreeBestRated · Tampa's Leading Contemporary Fine Art Gallery 2026 · Collections · Amsterdam · Berlin · Vienna · Tokyo · Hong Kong · Brazil · Mexico · Caribbean · TBBW Philanthropists of the Year Finalist 2025 · U.S. State Department Art in Embassies · Maestro Guillo Pérez · New York Times “Star Maker” · Art Basel Miami Beach · ESP Gallery · Chelsea New York · 2014–2020 · Amsterdam Whitney Gallery · Chelsea
+New York Times "Star Maker" · Art Basel Miami Beach · ESP Gallery · Chelsea New York · 2012 to 2020 · Amsterdam Whitney Gallery · Chelsea · ThreeBestRated · Tampa's Leading Contemporary Fine Art Gallery 2026 · Collections in 48+ Countries · Amsterdam · Berlin · Vienna · Tokyo · Hong Kong · Brazil · Mexico · Caribbean · TBBW Philanthropists of the Year Finalist 2025 · U.S. State Department Art in Embassies · Maestro Guillo Pérez · New York Times "Star Maker" · Art Basel Miami Beach · ESP Gallery · Chelsea New York · 2012 to 2020 · Amsterdam Whitney Gallery · Chelsea

 Co-founder, Marcolina's Fine Arts Gallery